 Here's how you can simulate the old fashioned rolling can method described in the 1891 article (above) to make ice cream indoors at any time of the year.

-Like the young girl in the anecdote above, you might also decide that "life is short" before attempting this again, but the vintage coffee can ice cream recipe is always fun to try — once.
+Like the young girl in the 1891 anecdote above, you might also decide that "life is short" before attempting this again, but it's always fun to try.

 The coffee can ice cream recipe is terrific for use as a class show-and-tell, or for a student science project, and like the similar ice cream in a bag recipe, it can provide a fun activity for people of